Neil Mackay: Career

 Mackay was a journalist in Northern Ireland, but moved to Scotland in 1996 after receiving death threats.
 He worked for The Big Issue, Scotland on Sunday.

 In 1999, he joined the launch team of the Sunday Herald, which he edited 2015-18.
-He tried to stop columnist Angela Haggerty from being fired, but failed.
+He tried to stop columnist Angela Haggerty from being fired but failed.
 In 2003, after a long investigation, he named a British spy who had infiltrated the Irish Republican Army.

-In 2004, he was a contract TV producer working on Nazi Hate Rock: A Macintyre Investigation for the Scottish Media Group, in 2006.
+In 2004, he was a contract TV producer working for the Scottish Media Group on Nazi Hate Rock: A Macintyre Investigation.

 Books

 The War on Truth: Everything You Ever Wanted to Know About the Invasion of Iraq but Your Government Wouldn't Tell You is Mackay's 2006 account of events leading to the Iraq war.

 All the Little Guns Went Bang Bang is a 2013 social science fiction novel about two boys with violent parents, and explores the extent to which violence is learned by children, from their parents and community.

 The Wolf Trial is a 2017 historical crime novel about a werewolf trial in 16th-century Germany, which examines if god in Christianity is an evil or kind deity.